Bearded dragon won’t wake up? Chances are it’s bearded dragon brumation time.

 Sometimes brumation can appear to come on quite suddenly.
 One day everything is seemingly normal and the next your bearded dragon suddenly hiding in its cave or burrow.

+The signs of bearded dragon brumation can also be those of illness so it is important to be able to distinguish.
 There are many signs of ill health and parasites to watch out for.
 Smelly diarrhea and pale gums along with lethargy are a warning sign of illness and coccidiosis would be at the top of that list.
-Get your annual vet check up prior to brumation for peace of mind.
-More on coccidiosis in the post Coccidiosis in Bearded Dragons.
+Scheduled an annual vet check up prior to brumation for peace of mind.
+One of the dangers is coccidiosis in the post Coccidiosis in Bearded Dragons.

 It is the environment which makes the difference as to whether bearded dragon’s will brumate or not.
-Brumation in captivity isn’t necessarily a full on sleep, it could be little more than a lethargic bearded dragon not wanting to eat.
+Brumation in captivity isn’t necessarily a full on sleep as might be expected in a hibernating bear.
+It could be little more than a lethargic bearded dragon not wanting to eat.
 Some pet owners have never experienced their bearded dragon brumating.
 The environment conditions will influence if it will brumate, how deep the brumation will be and for how long.

-The cues for brumation may occur in captivity when your bearded dragon picks up on environmental changes which it is naturally attuned to doing.
-If it has access to see the light from a window, it can pick up on the reduced hours of daylight and cooler temperatures as winter creeps closer.
+The cues for brumation may occur in captivity when a bearded dragon picks up on environmental changes, which it is naturally attuned to doing.
+Like other reptiles, if it has access to see the light from a window, it can pick up on the reduced hours of daylight and cooler temperatures as winter creeps closer.

-Of course temperature and lighting can be controlled in the bearded dragon housing, and this is where the bearded dragon can get confused.
-On the one hand, nature is telling it that it is time for sleep and potentially hormonal cues we are yet to discover.
+As temperature and lighting is controlled in pet bearded dragon housing, it may not match the natural seasons it is programmed for.
+This may confuse the reptile.
+On the one hand, nature is telling it that it is time for sleep and potentially hormonal cues that we are yet to discover.
 On the other hand the temperatures and lighting in its house are telling it a different story.
 As such, true brumation will not always occur.
 Some bearded dragons will simply become lethargic, a bit sleepy and wanting less food if anything at all.

 Some pet owners have reported that their bearded dragons has never undergone brumation.
 Since brumation is not always a complete winter shut down it is difficult to know.
 Some will still undergo subtle changes, a slow down on eating, perhaps not move around much but not really sleep.